jirasaksaimekJijo/02-data-modeling-ii/README.md

 1. Run the environment so that the tools can be used to perform tasks.
 But because we have a file .yml

+The .yml file will configure the environment for Cassandra, making it ready for use.

 run in command line
 ```bash
 docker compose up